-The SPP/APR will be disseminated to the public through the media, and posted at ASDOE website (http://www.asdoe.net/).
-Announcements will be on TV and local newspapers.
-Copies will be available at the Special Education Office in Faga'alu.
-ASDOE Special Education division will report annually to the public on the progress and/slippage in meeting the measurable and rigorous targets in our SPP.
+Besides the web-access, announcements about the Anual Performance Report are made on TV and local newspapers.
+After the final version of the APR is completed (after clarification week), copies will be available at the Special Education Office in Faga'alu.
+ASDOE Special Education division reports annually to the public on the progress and/slippage in meeting the measurable and rigorous targets in our SPP.